 During the 1990’s, landmarks up and down the Magnificent Mile, including The Allerton, received extensive makeovers as older high-rises and historic buildings were returned to their previous grandeur.
 In 1998 the City of Chicago designated The Allerton a historic Chicago landmark.
 The hotel closed in August 1998 for a multi-million dollar restoration project and re-opened in May 1999.
 Today, after a further renovation in 2008-2009, the landmark Allerton is once again one of Chicago’s premier hotels.
 Its reinvented interior reflects influences from a classic era translated into a current and modern interpretation.

-In February 2014 Warwick International Hotels purchased the hotel and changed the name to Warwick Allerton Hotel Chicago.
+In February 2014 Warwick Hotels and Resorts purchased the hotel and changed the name to Warwick Allerton Hotel Chicago.

 Welcome Home, Warwick Journeys Member.
 Designed for convenience this website allows you to manage your profile and preferences, gain access to member exclusive offers and benefits, and manage your reservations booked on WarwickHotels.com.

 Please agree to the terms & conditions to continue.